Ted Leonsis: Washington Capitals

-Leonsis has owned the Washington Capitals since the spring of 1999, and in that timeframe the team has won seven Southeast Division titles, six Metropolitan Division titles, three Presidents' Trophies, recorded more than 200 consecutive sellouts at Verizon Center (now Capital One Arena), and won a Stanley Cup Championship.
+Leonsis has owned the Washington Capitals since the spring of 1999, and in that timeframe the team has won seven Southeast Division titles, six Metropolitan Division titles, three Presidents' Trophies, recorded 588 consecutive sellouts at Verizon Center (now Capital One Arena), and won a Stanley Cup championship.

-In the early years of his ownership, the Capitals went on to win back-to-back Southeast Division titles in 2000 and 2001, but lost in the first round of the playoffs to the Pittsburgh Penguins.
-In summer 2001, the Capitals traded for Jaromír Jágr and signed him to what was at the time, the largest contract in NHL history.
+In the early years of his ownership, the Capitals won back-to-back Southeast Division titles in 2000 and 2001, but lost in the first round of the playoffs to the Pittsburgh Penguins.
+In summer 2001, the Capitals traded for Jaromír Jágr and signed him to what was, at the time, the largest contract in NHL history.
 The trade was enthusiastically well received by fans and over 300 people showed up at Dulles International Airport to greet Jágr when he arrived.
 After Jágr was traded in 2004, Leonsis was criticized by fans.
 He was involved in a physical altercation with a fan, who led a mocking chant of Leonsis during the game and hoisted a sign chiding him.
 In the altercation, Leonsis grabbed and threw the fan to the ground, which also caused a young child to fall to the ground.
 For his involvement in the scuffle, Leonsis was fined $100,000.
 He also received a suspension of one week, during which he was prohibited from having any contact with the team.
 After the incident, Leonsis personally called the fan to apologize for his actions and invited him and his family to watch a game in the owner's box.

 In 2007, he changed the Capitals team logo and its colors back to their original red, white, and blue.